How to Become a Speech-Language Pathologist in New Mexico

 • Fluency Disorders

-• Cleft Palate Disorders
+• Cleft Palate and Craniofacial Disorders

-Step 2.
-Pass the National SLP Exam
+Step 2: Pass the National SLP Examination

 • Albuquerque